Namelessiety/CyberSecurity-project/README.md

-id advise against opening this site is on mobile, it was made with only desktop in mind.
+id advise against opening this site on mobile, it was made with only desktop in mind.